U.N. aid chief seeks ceasefires at Syria talks

 “I indicated to the Security Council, as I have done before, that we have made some modest progress on administrative hurdles that we have faced, things like visas for staff and arrangements in place in terms of clearance (for convoys),” Amos said.

-“But on the really big-ticket items, like protection of civilians, demilitarization of schools and hospitals, access to besieged and hard-to-reach communities, there has been little or no progress at all,” she said.
+“But on the really big-ticket items, like protection of civilians, demilitarisation of schools and hospitals, access to besieged and hard-to-reach communities, there has been little or no progress at all,” she said.

 A food aid delivery reached Yarmouk, a suburb of Damascus besieged by forces of President Bashar al-Assad, on January 18, badly needed after months of isolation but not enough for thousands of trapped civilians who are malnourished and without medicine.

-Russia has been a “strong advocate” in nudging Syrian authorities to grant visas for U.N. aid workers, she said.
-Russia is Syria’s main arms supplier.
+Russia - which is Syria’s main arms supplier - has been a “strong advocate” in nudging Syrian authorities to grant visas for U.N. aid workers, she said.

 Amos said that she would brief the Security Council in person in the second half of February but would not say whether she would seek a tough resolution.
 Russia has blocked previous resolutions it considered too harsh on its ally Assad.